cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/outlook-notifications.md

     - [Cobalt > Outlook] When DAST finding is detected, send email notification
 3. Copy and customize the recipe
     1. Configure which pentest should trigger notifications when findings get created.
-    2. Configure which email address to send the to.
+    2. Configure which email address to send the notification to.
 4. Start the recipe

 The following is a step-by-step guide to walk you through the configuration process.